Economic Council of Canada: Changing context and closure

 A second justification given by the federal government for closing the Council was lack of need.
-As observed above, there were few credible economic policy think tanks in Canada when it was created in 1963, but by the 1980s there were several, thus reducing the Council’s value added and reducing the effective cost of closing it.
-The government believed that the Council’s research mandate was being (or could be) met by existing private and non-profit organizations.
-In its words: “In the years since the creation of the Council, there ha[d] been a considerable growth in the number and quality of organizations and individuals outside government conducting independent research on economic issues.”
-However, it should be said that, since the Council's closure, though there have been (and are) well-established public and non-profit think tanks producing policy-relevant research on a range of economic topics, few have had (or have) the resources, or the incentive to focus a significant amount of their resources, on one issue for two or three years using a substantial team of highly paid researchers, as the Council had.
+As observed above, there were few credible economic policy think-tanks in Canada when it was created in 1963, but by the 1980s and 1990s there were several, thus reducing the Council's value added and reducing the effective cost of closing it in 1991.
+The government believed that the Council's research mandate was being (or could be) met by existing private and non-profit organizations.
+In its words: "In the years since the creation of the Council, there ha[d] been a considerable growth in the number and quality of organizations and individuals outside government conducting independent research on economic issues."
+However, it should be said that, since the council's closure, though there have been (and are) well-established public and non-profit think tanks producing policy-relevant research on a range of economic topics, few have had (or have) the resources, or the incentive to focus a significant amount of their resources, on one issue for two or three years using a substantial team of highly paid researchers, as the council had.

-No official explanation was ever given for the Council’s closure, other than the stated fiscal consolidation and perceived lack of rationale.
-However, a potential reason cited in the press was its estimation of a “low” cost of Quebec separation from Canada, which finding ran counter to the federal government’s obvious orientation toward unity.
-This estimate was presented in what turned out to be the last Annual Review of the Economic Council in October,1991.
-However, this was essentially (and rightly, given the Council’s mandate) a measure of the economic cost of separation, and, as admitted, did not consider separation’s political, social and cultural costs.
+No official explanation was ever given for the council's closure, other than the stated fiscal consolidation and perceived lack of rationale.
+However, a potential reason cited in the press was its estimation of a "low" cost of Quebec separation from Canada, which finding ran counter to the federal government's obvious orientation toward unity.
+This estimate was presented in what turned out to be the last Annual Review of the Economic Council in October 1991.
+However, this was essentially (and rightly, given the council's mandate) a measure of the economic cost of separation, and, as admitted, did not consider separation's political, social and cultural costs.

-Council’s Contributions
+Contributions

-Over the Council's life, from 1963 to 1992, the Council carried out a large amount of research on a wide range of important issues of the day, producing a substantial number of publications, most of which can be obtained on the Government of Canada publications website (see the final section for an elaboration of what the Council published).
+Over the council's life, from 1963 to 1992, the council carried out a large amount of research on a wide range of important issues of the day, producing a substantial number of publications, most of which can be obtained on the Government of Canada publications website (see the final section for an elaboration of what the Council published).
 Out of this research emerged important breakthroughs and messages that, anecdotally, engendered much thought if not political action, and still resonate in the 2020s.
-Examples of what the Council contributed follow:
+Several examples of what the Council contributed follow: